No. 7 Cincinnati starts slow, then routs Murray State 42-7

 The score was tied at halftime before the Bearcats (2-0) scored touchdowns on four of their first five possessions in the second half.

-The Bearcats had to overcome some distractions during the week, including an invitation to join the Big 12 and trips to Indiana and No. 8 Notre Dame looming.
+Fickell was concerned about his team’s focus this week with an invitation to join the Big 12 and trips to Indiana and No. 8 Notre Dame looming.

+“I don’t want to put my head in the sand,” Fickell said.
+“It is hard to deal with 18- and 22-year-olds and their ability to stay locked-in and focus when we’re going to get everyone’s best shot.”

 Murray State’s game plan to control the clock and keep the Bearcats’ high-powered offense on the sidelines worked well in the first half.
 Murray State (1-1) held the ball for all but 1:30 of a scoreless first quarter, outgaining the Bearcats 128-7.